winitzki/scall/tutorial/programming_dhall.md

 This concludes the proof.

-### Wadler's "surjectivity property" for existential types
+### Wadler's "surjectivity pairing rule" for existential types

-The paper "Recursive types for free" mentions a "surjective pairing property" that we will now formulate and prove for existential types of the form `ExistsP`:
+The paper "Recursive types for free" mentions a "surjective pairing rule" that we will now formulate and prove for existential types of the form `ExistsP`:

 For any value `ep : ExistsP`, any type `S`, and any function `h : ExistsP → S`, the following equation holds: